 If you are on a self-catering holiday or you have come to stay in your own place for a while, special Ramazan pide bread is sold at the local bakeries around Fethiye.
-We love this bread and like to join the sunset queues to buy it fresh from the oven.
-We make the most of it at this time of year.
+We love this bread and like to join the sunset queues to buy it fresh and hot from the oven.
+We make the most of it at this time of year!

 Look out for the minarets